michaelrazmgah/gcp-project-colorizer/README.md

 ## Permissions

 - **Storage**: Used to store project-to-color mappings locally

-- **Host permission (console.cloud.google.com)**: Required to read the project ID and apply banner colors
+The extension uses a content script that runs on GCP Console pages to read the project ID and apply banner colors.
+This is declared in the manifest and does not require additional host permissions.

 ## Development